django/deps/draft/email-providers.md

 ## Abstract

-This DEP proposes supporting multiple email provider configurations, via:
+This DEP proposes supporting multiple email configurations, via:
-* a new dictionary-based `EMAIL_PROVIDERS` setting
+* a new dictionary-based `MAILERS` setting
-* a new `mail.providers[alias]` factory
+* a new `mail.mailers[alias]` dict-like factory
 * adding `using=alias` args to email sending functions

 This will align Django's email backend configuration with similar capabilities